awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 You can also navigate in your browser directly to the [AWS RAM console](https://console.aws.amazon.com/ram/home)\.
 If you aren't already signed in, then you're asked to do so before the console appears\.

 **AWS CLI and Tools for Windows PowerShell**
 The AWS CLI and Tools for PowerShell provide direct access to the AWS RAM public API operations\.
-They are supported on Windows, macOS, and Linux\.
+AWS supports these tools on Windows, macOS, and Linux\.
 For more information about getting started, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/), or the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.
 For more information about the commands for AWS RAM, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) or the [AWS Tools for Windows PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/)\.

 **AWS SDKs**
 AWS provides API commands for a broad set of programming languages\.
 For more information about getting started, see *[AWS SDKs and Tools Reference Guide](https://docs.aws.amazon.com/sdkref/latest/guide/)*\.